Generic Name: amantadine (Oral route)

 - Talk to your doctor about the possibility of getting a flu shot if you have not had one yet.

-- This medicine is best taken before exposure, or as soon as possible after exposure, to people who have the flu.
+- This medicine is best taken before exposure or right away after exposure to people who have the flu.

-- If you are using the oral liquid form of amantadine, use a specially marked measuring spoon or other device to measure each dose accurately.
+- If you are using the oral liquid form of amantadine, use a marked measuring spoon, oral syringe, or medicine cup to measure each dose correctly.
 The average household teaspoon may not hold the right amount of liquid.

-For patients taking amantadine for Parkinson's disease or movement problems caused by certain medicines used to treat nervous, mental, and emotional conditions:
+For patients taking amantadine for Parkinson's disease or movement problems (including dyskinesia) caused by certain medicines used to treat nervous, mental, and emotional conditions:

 - Take this medicine exactly as directed by your doctor.
-Do not miss any doses and do not take more medicine than your doctor ordered.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 - Improvement in the symptoms of Parkinson's disease usually occurs in about 2 days.
-However, in some patients this medicine must be taken for up to 2 weeks before full benefit is seen.
+However, in some patients, this medicine must be taken for up to 2 weeks before the full benefit is seen.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For the treatment or prevention of flu: